 Did you know…

-71% of public sector projects have been delayed or cancelled in the aftermath of the IR35 reform.
+71% of Public Sector projects were delayed or cancelled in the aftermath of the IR35 reform

 Did you know…

-HMRC estimates that up to a third of workers operating via a PSC are incorrectly classifying themselves, leading to projected losses to the Treasury of approximately £1.2bn per annum.
+In 2016, HMRC estimated that up to a third of workers operating via a PSC were incorrectly classifying themselves, leading to projected losses of approximately £1.2bn per annum

 Did you know…